abuiles/ember-101/hands-on.md

 </table>
 ~~~~~~~~

-If our friend doesn't have articles yet, we can use some help from the
+If our friend doesn't have articles yet, we can use the
-**ember-inspector** and add some manually.
+**ember-inspector** to add some manually.

 Let's open the **ember-inspector** and select the model from the route
 *friends.show**:

 ![Select Friend Model](images/select-friend.png)

-Once we have the instance of the friend assigned to the variable **$E**,
+Once we have the instance of a friend assigned to the variable **$E**,
-let's run on the browser's console the following:
+let's run the following on the browser's console:

 ~~~~~~~~
 $E.get('articles').createRecord({description: 'foo'})
 $E.get('articles').createRecord({description: 'bar'})
 ~~~~~~~~

-We will notice that our Friend Index is updating automatically with
+We will notice that our Friend Index updates automatically with
-the records we are creating.
+the records we create.

-So far we are only putting records into the store but they are not
+So far we are only putting records into the store, but they are not
-being saved to our backend, to do that we'll need to call **save()** on
+being saved to our backend.
+To do that we'll need to call **save()** on
-every instance, let's try to call save:
+every instance.
+Let's try to call save:

 ~~~~~~~~
 $E.get('articles').createRecord({description: 'foo'}).save()
 ~~~~~~~~

-And then we will notice that a **POST** is attempted to our backend
+We will notice that a **POST** is attempted to our backend,
-but it get's rejected because the model is not valid:
+but it gets rejected because the model is not valid:

 ~~~~~~~~
 Error: The backend rejected the commit because it was invalid: {state: can't be blank,is not included in the list}